-In summary, we have introduced a novel technique, ultrafast near-field optical spectroscopy, to probe the nonlinear optical response from single semiconductor quantum dots.
-We have used this technique to demonstrate coherent control over amplitude and phase of the excitonic QD polarization.
-Rabi oscillations of up to 4π are induced and probed by ultra-fast light pulses.
+We introduced a novel technique-ultrafast near-field optical spectroscopy-to probe the nonlinear optical response of single semiconductor quantum dots.
+We used this technique to demonstrate coherent control over amplitude and phase of the excitonic QD polarization.
+Rabi oscillations of up to 4π are induced and probed by ultrashort light pulses.
 It appears that even in relatively weakly confined interface quantum dots, the ultrafast polarization dynamics are in many respects similar to those of an atomic system, yet with an enhanced dipole moment.
 Only when interacting with strong excitation pulses with an area of order 2π , excitation-induced dephasing due to Coulomb-mediated many-body interactions is limiting the visibility of Rabi oscillations.
 One may expect that using quantum dots with larger confinement energies may reduce excitation-induced dephasing.
-Yet, so far the experiments on Rabi oscillations in more strongly confined self-assembled quantum dots seem to indicate that here other factors, such as enhanced exciton-phonon coupling, may be important additional decoherence sources.
+Yet so far the experiments on Rabi oscillations in more strongly confined self-assembled quantum dots seem to indicate that other factors, such as enhanced exciton-phonon coupling, may be important additional decoherence sources.
 Certainly, the microscopic origin of exciton decoherence in single quantum dots will be the topic of much additional experimental and theoretical work in the near future.

-The introduced experimental technique probes transient optical nonlinearities in a broad spectral range and thus is particularly well suited to study excitonic couplings.
+We introduced an experimental technique that probes transient optical nonlinearities in a broad spectral range and thus is particularly well suited to study excitonic couplings.
 This allowed us to demonstrate coupling between permanent excitonic dipole moments in a pair of adjacent quantum dots.
-The coupling strength of about 30 μ eV is still about one order of magnitude too small to implement a nonlocal conditional quantum gate as proposed in (22).
-An increase in coupling should readily be achievable by applying moderate lateral electric fields and two-qubit gating times of few ps seem feasible (23).
-Recent progress in nano-fabrication allows for manufacturing linear arrays of vertically and laterally stacked quantum dots with well defined interdot distances.
-Such systems may permit to go beyond two-qubit operations towards scalable qubit arrays, even though statistical variations of the coupling parameters within such arrays and excitation-induced decoherence still pose major technological challenges.
-Either energy-selective addressing (with inherently limited scalability) or cellular-automaton schemes with globally applied multicolor pulse sequences may be used for encoding information in such arrays.
-The now established real-time probing of many-body interactions between individual solid-state nanostructures will certainly be of key importance for future progress in this area.
+The coupling strength of about $30 \mu eV$ is still about one order of magnitude too small to implement a nonlocal conditional quantum gate as proposed in [22].
+An increase in coupling should readily be achievable by applying moderate lateral electric fields and two-qubit gating times of a few picoseconds seem feasible [23].

+Recent progress in nanofabrication allows for manufacturing linear arrays of vertically and laterally stacked quantum dots with well-defined interdot distances.
+Such systems may permit us to go beyond two-qubit operations toward scalable qubit arrays, even though statistical variations of the coupling parameters within such arrays and excitation-induced decoherence still pose major technological challenges.
+Either energy-selective addressing (with inherently limited scalability) or cellularautomaton schemes with globally applied multicolor pulse sequences may be used for encoding information in such arrays.
+The now-established real-time probing of many-body interactions between individual solid-state nanostructures will certainly be of key importance for future progress in this area.